 Equity Grants - Stock Option Award.
-Pursuant to Mr. Griffith's employment agreement, Mr. Griffith received grants of incentive stock options to purchase Company common stock on December 18, 2019, February 19, 2020 and January 4, 2021 and will continue to receive an annual grant of incentive stock options to purchase Company common stock.
-The grant date aggregate fair value of such stock options will be approximately equal to 35% of his base salary.
-The options will contain a vesting schedule no less favorable than a vesting period of 4 years, with 25% becoming vested on the first anniversary of the date of grant, and the remainder vesting pro rata on a monthly basis over the next three years.
-The initial grants of stock options will vest in full upon the earlier of: (i) Mr. Griffith's "disability" (as defined in the employment agreement), (ii) Mr. Griffith's death, (iii) immediately prior to a "change in control" (as defined in the 2019 Plan), (iv) Mr. Griffith terminating his service with the Bank for "good reason" (as defined in the employment agreement), or (v) the Company terminating Mr. Griffith's employment with "cause" (as defined in the employment agreement).
+Mr. Griffith will receive an annual grant of incentive stock options to purchase Company common stock.
+The grant date aggregate fair value of such stock options was and will be approximately equal to 35% of his base salary, which resulted in a grant on December 18, 2019 covering 21,955 common shares with an exercise price equal to \$19.98 per share.
+The options will vest over a 4-year period, with 25% becoming vested on the first anniversary of January 1, 2019, and the remainder vesting pro rata on a monthly basis over the next three years following January 1, 2020.
+The initial grant of stock options will vest in full upon the earlier of: (i) Mr. Griffith's "disability" (as defined in the employment agreement), (ii) Mr. Griffith's death, (iii) immediately prior to a "change in control" (as defined in the 2019 Plan), (iv) Mr. Griffith terminating his service with the Bank for "good reason" (as defined in the employment agreement), or (v) the Company terminating Mr. Griffith's employment with "cause" (as defined in the employment agreement).

 Termination of Employment.
 Mr. Griffith's employment agreement provides that, in the event his employment is terminated by us without "cause" (as defined in his employment agreement), the Company elects not to renew the employment agreement, or Mr. Griffith terminates employment for "good reason" (as defined in the employment agreement), then subject to the execution and effectiveness of a general release of claims in our favor, he will be entitled to receive: (i) an amount equal to 2 times the sum of (x) his annual base salary and (y) his target annual cash incentive bonus; (ii) full vesting of equity and phantom equity awards, with performance goals, if applicable, deemed met at target; and (iii) a lump sum payment equal to 24 months' of the monthly premiums to continue existing healthcare coverage under COBRA, grossed-up for any applicable taxes.
-In lieu of the payments and benefits described in the preceding sentence, if Mr. Griffith's employment is terminated by us without cause, the Company elects not to renew the employment agreement, or Mr. Griffith terminates employment for good reason, in each case within 24 months following a "change in control" (as defined in the employment agreement), at the request of a third party participating in a change in control or otherwise in connection with a change in control, subject to the execution and effectiveness of a general release of claims in our favor, he will be entitled to receive: (i) an amount equal to 3 times the sum of (x) his annual base salary and (y) his target annual cash incentive bonus; (ii) full vesting of equity and phantom awards, with performance goals, if applicable, deemed met at target; and (iii) a lump sum payment equal to 36 months' of the monthly premiums to continue existing healthcare coverage under COBRA, grossed-up for any applicable taxes.
+In lieu of the payments and benefits described in the preceding sentence, if Mr. Griffith's employment is terminated by us without cause, the Company elects not to renew the employment agreement, or Mr. Griffith terminates employment for good reason, in each case within 24 months following a "change in control" (as defined in the employment agreement), at the request of a third party participating in a change in control or otherwise in connection with a change in control, subject to the execution and effectiveness of a general release of claims in our favor, he will be entitled to receive: (i) an amount equal to 3 times the sum of (x) his annual base salary and (y) his target annual cash incentive bonus;

+(ii) full vesting of equity and phantom awards, with performance goals, if applicable, deemed met at target; and (iii) a lump sum payment equal to 36 months' of the monthly premiums to continue existing healthcare coverage under COBRA, grossed-up for any applicable taxes.
 If payments to Mr. Griffith would constitute "parachute payments" within the meaning of Section 280G of the Code, the parachute payments will be reduced so as not to trigger the excise tax imposed by Section 4999 of the Code if it would leave Mr. Griffith in a better after-tax position.